library-data-platform/ldlite/srs.md

 Using LDLite with Source Record Storage (SRS)
 =============================================

-This page summarizes experiments with using LDLite to report on data retrieved from Source Record Storage (SRS).
-The sequence of steps below covers querying SRS data and using [ldpmarc](https://github.com/library-data-platform/ldpmarc) to transform the data to tabular format for further SQL querying.
+This page summarizes experimental use of LDLite to report on data retrieved from Source Record Storage (SRS).
+The sequence of steps below covers querying SRS data and using [ldpmarc](https://github.com/library-data-platform/ldpmarc) to transform the data to tabular format for easier querying via SQL.
 The suggested process assumes PostgreSQL is being used for the reporting database.
+Also, although ldpmarc is designed to work with LDP, the process below does not require LDP but only LDLite.

 Querying and retrieving SRS data